cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab3/index.md

 ### Step 1: Write the **Bill of Material** `BOM` file

-Now we combine the existing `Terraform` modules we got from the `Software Everywhere catalog` and we specify the variables in the `BOM` file we need to reflect our target architecture.
+Now we combine the existing `Terraform` modules we got from the `Technology Zone Accelerator Toolkit catalog` and we specify the variables in the `BOM` file we need to reflect our target architecture.

 > Note: When we going to use these variables, we must keep in mind that we need to use the names of the variables defined in the `Terraform modules` and we should use `alias: ibm-vpc` to define the  prefix in the `BOM` file.